 3.1.
 You must notify the Studio, in writing, if any of your registration details change including but not limited to your name, address, telephone number and/or e-mail address.

 3.2.
 You agree to comply with all of the Studio’s policies and procedures applicable to you and to act with courtesy, consideration and integrity at all times towards us, our staff and other students and guests at the Studio.

 3.3.
-The Studio reserves the right, acting reasonably, to terminate the contract with you and to remove you from the Course and/or to exclude you from the Studio in circumstances where your conduct is deemed by the Studio to be unfit or unsuitable or damaging to the Studio or its reputation.
-If you are removed from the Course in accordance with this clause, the Studio will not refund any sums paid by you to the Studio.
+The Studio reserves the right, acting reasonably, to terminate the contract with you and to remove you from the Class and/or to exclude you from the Studio in circumstances where your conduct is deemed by the Studio to be unfit or unsuitable or damaging to the Studio or its reputation.
+If you are removed from the Class in accordance with this clause, the Studio will not refund any sums paid by you to the Studio.

 3.4.
 The Studio may take and use images of you and/or your work (including any videos or photographs or sound recordings) (“Images”).
 Wherever possible, permission from you will be requested at the time the Images are taken.
 If this is not possible, you permit us on a worldwide perpetual basis to use, modify and distribute those Images to promote the Studio and its activities in any media.
 Images of your work may appear without a credit.
-You must notify the Studio in writing prior to the Course start date if you do not agree to any such Images being taken.
+You must notify the Studio in writing prior to the Class start date if you do not agree to any such Images being taken.

 3.5.
 Any damage caused by you (other than fair wear and tear) to the Studio, its facilities, equipment or resources will be separately invoiced by the Studio and such amounts shall be payable by you on demand.

 3.6.
 The following are not permitted on the Studio premises: